This is the first of an eight talk series on engaged mindfulness and compassion practices.

 This has become so true for me.
 Over the past several months, my body and mind have been flooded by stress, anxiety and fear.
 Perhaps, you can relate.
 What has changed for me over these years of practice is that I no longer react the same way to these floods.
 Instead, I respond more skillfully.
 In the past when in the throws of such a flood, I would lash out in anger or severe irritability, sitting in this state for hours.
 I easily became hijacked by these intense emotions.
 Consequently, I caused harm to myself and to my relationships.
 Through practice, I learned to take refuge in my body and breath insomuch that my impulsivity lessened.
 In a way, a gap was created between the stimulus and my response (how I was relating to the sensations, emotions or thoughts that were arising).
 A more recent benefit of this practice is my growing courage, the willingness to be vulnerable, to share my heart regardless of what is given back to me.
 This is all part of my daily practice.

-As we move into our meditation practice (guided meditation begins at 12.40 in audio above), remember that formal meditation is like the gym for our mind.
+Pre-Meditation Reminders: As we move into our meditation practice, remember that formal meditation is like the gym for our mind.
 It is our practice space so we can access this kind and curious attitude during our daily lives.
 Meditation is a way to listen to the wisdom of the body.
 Our body is always present even when our mind is not.
 The technique of anchoring is a useful way to enter our bodies and access its wisdom.
 Just like we secure a boat so it does not get lost at sea, we can anchor our attention in the present moment.
 As our attention moves away from the anchor, we gently guide our attention back without judgment or critique.
 In this meditation, we will us our breath (a common entry point into meditation) and our body to anchor us in the present moment.